n0obcoder/fun-with-python/Docker/02_docker_compose_django/README.md

 * docker         (apt-get install docker)
 * docker-compose (apt-get install docker-compose)

+### Files and their Functionns

-### Dockerfile
+* ### Dockerfile
   File containing the information about the docker image to be built

-### requirements.txt
+* ### requirements.txt
   A text file containing the list of all the pythi packages to be installed in the docker container

-### docker-compose.yml
+* ### docker-compose.yml
   This uses the Dockefile to build the docker image and run the django application in th container

 ### How To Run